DrRoach/DynamicImage/README.md

 `image_missing` - If the requested image isn't found then this image is returned instead.
 This means that you never get a blank response and there's always something that you can display.

+`exceptions` - Parameter to set whether or not you wish for exceptions to be thrown by the script.
+The default value is `false` so if you want exceptions to be thrown then you must set this to `true` when creating the object.

 ### Example AJAX request to load an image from a seperate domain

 Request URL